aritracoder-435/The_project/README.md

 ## ✨ Features

 - ✅ User login & registration
-- ✅ Multiple-choice questions
+- ✅ Multiple-choice questions with level
 - ✅ Each Question has a timer
 - ✅ Instant feedback on answers
 - ✅ Score tracking
+- ✅ show simple progrss
+- ✅ Leaderboard

 ---